jlduran/packer-FreeBSD/README.md

         $ git clone https://github.com/jlduran/packer-FreeBSD.git
         $ cd packer-FreeBSD

+2. Initialize packer:

+        $ packer init .

-2. Build the box:
+3. Build the box:

         $ packer build .

-3. Add it to the list of Vagrant boxes.
+4. Add it to the list of Vagrant boxes.
 See [Handling `.iso` and `.box` files](#handling-iso-and-box-files) for more information.